-Mostly when we talk about self-driving cars, we talk about LIDARs, RADARs, 360 degree cameras and costly GPUs.
+Mostly when we talk about self-driving cars, we talk about LIDARs, RADARs, 360-degree cameras, and costly GPUs.
 We decompose the problem into several parts like lane detection, path planning, and control.
-But in end to end self-driving car model, we are building a model which only takes the front camera images of the car and predicts the steering angles.
-We use minimum training data and minimum computation, the car learns to drive on roads with or without lane marking.
+But in the end to end self-driving car model, we are building a model which only takes the front camera images of the car and predicts the steering angles.
+We use minimum training data and minimum computation, the car learns to drive on roads with or without lane markings.

-This builds a great model which is light and computationally inexpensive and provides a end to end solution to this self driving car problem.
+This builds a great model that is light and computationally inexpensive and provides an end to end solution to this self-driving car problem.

 After training, the model can predict the steering angles using video images of a single front camera.